 Serve with a cup of warm coffee, and enjoy!

-- Your bread machine pan should be able to hold at least 1 ½ lbs to 2 lbs of bread in order to make this recipe.
+Your bread machine pan should be able to hold at least 1 ½ to 2 pounds of bread in order to make this recipe.
 Make sure to check your bread machine specifications or instruction manual before making this tasty loaf!